Sawo-Community/Sawo-Docs/Docs/Integrate-SAWO-In-HTML.rst

           var sawo = new Sawo(config);
           sawo.showForm();
           </script>

+Here, put the API Key in *apiKey: ""* that we got from the dashbaord.

 5. Once we successfully set up the SAWO SDK, a login form will be rendered in the provided container, as displayed in the picture below: